mislav/hub/README.md

 ### Standalone

-`hub` can be installed most easily as a stand alone script:
+`hub` can be installed most easily as a standalone script:

     curl http://defunkt.github.com/hub/standalone > ~/bin/hub && chmod 0755 !$

-If ~/bin/hub is in your path, you're ready to roll!
+Assuming `~/bin/` is in your path, you're ready to roll:

+    $ hub version
+    git version 1.6.4.2
+    hub version 0.1.0

-### Rubygem
+### Rubygems

-It also can be installed using Rubygems:
+Though not recommended, `hub` can also be installed as a Rubygem:

     $ gem install hub -s http://gemcutter.org/

-Once you have the gem installed you will probably want to install the standalone script, to avoid the Rubygems startup tax:

-    $ hub install standalone

 ### Source